waozixyz/kryon/docs/krb_source_spec.md

 *   The `Property Count` in the template's root element header refers to its *standard* properties.
 *   The `Custom Prop Count` in the template's root element header should typically be 0.
 *   The `Event Count` in the template's root element header should typically be 0.
+*   **Instance Children Slot (Convention):** A component template *may* define a specific child element within its structure (e.g., a `Container` with a conventional `id` like `"instance_children_slot"` or `"content_host"`) intended to receive children passed to an instance of this component (i.e., children of the placeholder element in the main KRB tree).
+The runtime is responsible for looking for such a conventionally named slot during instantiation and re-parenting the instance's children into it.
+If no such slot is defined in the template or found by the runtime, the runtime might append instance children directly to the instantiated component's root, or its behavior might be component-specific or an error.

 ---